Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Use these day hike food safety tips from Hiking For Her to keep your lunch from spoiling on a hot day on the trail. #foodsafety #hikinginfographic #safefoodhandling #dayhikelunchsafety

-More hot weather hiking tips
+More hot weather hiking tips for you

 While it's important to keep your fresh food safe on a hot day hike, it's also a good idea to prepare your body and your hiking gear for high temperatures.